streamsets/streamsets-sdk-k8s-deployment-with-ingress/README.md

 	SDC_DEPLOYMENT_MANIFEST   -- set this to a yaml that includes an Ingress resource and a ClusterIP service (example yamls are provided)
 ````

-If you want to use a NodePort Service with an Ingress Controller, make sure to also set this property:
+If you want to use a NodePort Service with an Ingress Controller, make sure to set these properties as well:

 ````
 	SERVICE_TYPE                    -- set this to NodePort